jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: True

 Description:  Subtypes are used to indicate why a value is missing (Null) or is outside a measurable range.
 The element ev-name is fixed in restricted types to a descriptive string.
 The subtypes defined in the reference model are considered sufficiently generic to be useful in many instances.
-CCDs may contain additional ExceptionalValueType restrictions.
+CCDs may contain additional ExceptionalValueType restrictions to allow for domain related reasons for errant or missing data.

 NIType